-Highlights of the program over the years include a visit by author Khaled Hosseini whose debut novel set in Afghanistan, The Kite Runner, was chosen in 2004 well before this book became an international bestseller.
-In 2008, copies of the book, A Long Way Gone: Memoirs of a Boy Soldier by Ishmael Beah, were given to each incoming first-year student.
-Partnering with the Provost’s Office and the Lecture Committee made possible a visit by the author who spoke to approximately 1500 people at First Methodist church in Iowa City.
-Subsequently, One Community One Book has partnered with the City of Literature, Geneva Campus Ministry, and other campus and community groups to fully integrate the program into the life of the community.
-In 2015, more than 1100 people attended the keynote lecture delivered by author Bryan Stevenson, who spoke on his best-selling book Just Mercy.
+Highlights of the program over the years include a visit by author Khaled Hosseini whose debut novel set in Afghanistan, The Kite Runner, was chosen in 2004 well before it became an international bestseller.
+In 2008, through a partnership with the Provost's Office and the Lecture Committee, copies of the book, A Long Way Gone: Memoirs of a Boy Soldier by Ishmael Beah, were given to each incoming first-year student and the author spoke to approximately 1500 people at First Methodist church in Iowa City.
+In the past five years, UICHR has partnered with the City of Literature, Geneva Campus Ministry, and other campus and community groups to fully integrate the program into the life of the community.
+In 2015, more than 1100 people attended the keynote lecture delivered by author Bryan Stevenson, who spoke about his best-selling book Just Mercy.

 Past OCOB Selections

 The Far Away Brothers: Two Young Migrants and the Making of an American Life by Lauren Markham

 Reading With Patrick: A ...